 I admired the wisdom of that monk.
-I thought he was right in all angles because weeks after I talked to him, I would find myself holding a paintbrush or a ukulele, or have my fingers spread on piano keys.
+I thought he was right in all angles because weeks after I talked to him, I found myself holding a paintbrush or a ukulele, or having my fingers spread on piano keys.
 And not writing.
 But it didn’t feel wrong.
 I was happy.

 All I was sure of was it’s self-expression that I loved.
-I wanted to share a part of me to the world, that place or atmosphere – whatever it is – within me where I get my peace and joy and fire.
+I wanted to share a part of myself with the world, that place or atmosphere – whatever it was – within me where I got my peace and joy and fire.
 I called it haven.
-It’s something intangible and perhaps, not exposed enough to be easily perceived, but I believed it was beautiful.
-Perhaps, I found a whit of God’s portion in me and saw arts as a way of confirming that it’s there, that it’s alive, and that I can keep it.
-I wanted others to have pieces of it and make it part of them.
+It was something intangible and perhaps, not exposed enough to be easily perceived, but I believed it was beautiful.
+Perhaps, I found a whit of God’s portion in me and saw arts as a way of confirming that it was there, that it was alive, and that I could keep it.
+I wanted others to have pieces of it and to make it part of them.

 I don’t know, but maybe, it’s how it works for “multipotentialites.”
 There is no one way, but it doesn’t mean that nothing’s clear.
 There’s only the source, the purpose.
 As for me, I think I should focus on exploring and improving that haven – a whit of God’s portion in me – and share as many pieces of it as I can.